island-rush/CapstoneSpring2018/README.md

     ***(suggestion a side panel from which you can manage adding and deletion).
 We also need to have a safe close for the game.

+What has been done (in a functional sense, not fully implemented (like with all pieces...etc)):
+    add troops to board button
+    move troops around board to each spot delete troops from board
+    undo last movement button
+    red/blue teams must both login to start game admin page with minimal functionality
+    game auto saves (for now....)

 To Do in list format:

 -Display board